mdn/content/files/en-us/web/api/webgpu_api/index.md

 ## Security requirements

-- Access to the whole APIis available only in a [secure context](/en-US/docs/Web/Security/Secure_Contexts).
+The whole API is available only in a [secure context](/en-US/docs/Web/Security/Secure_Contexts).

 ## Examples